roblucien/roblucien/README.md

 - 👋 Hi, I’m @roblucien
 - 👀 I’m interested in everything Linux/Unix, OpenSource and sysadmin
 - 🌱 I’m currently learning FreeBSD
-- 💞️ I’m looking to collaborate on any beginer project
+- 💞️ I’m looking to collaborate on any beginner project
 - 📫 How to reach me: DM me on LinkedIn

 <!---